1891 Chicago mayoral election: General election

 In their platform Democrats, who nominated Cregier, supported an eight hour work day, affirmed that the streets were the property of the citizens, supported legislation for the masses, demanded that the city undertake its own construction work rather than relying on contractors, urged the enforcement of factory and tenement laws, urged a fixed salary to be paid to the city treasurer, and for the interest on deposits to belong to the city treasury.

 The Democratic electorate was split between Cregier and Harrison.
 Union support was also split between the two candidates.

 Harrison received the backing of congressman Frank Lawler.

 Republican candidate Hempstead Washburne and Citizens candidate Elmer Washburn (former chief of the United States Secret Service and former Chicago Police chief) were both members of the Washburn family.
 Elmer Washburn was cousins with Hempstead Washburne's father Elihu B. Washburne.

 In addition to being nominated by the Citizens committee, Elmer Washburn was also backed/nominated by the Prohibition Party.
 Elmer Washburn was criticized by some as "puritanical".
 Advancing a Sabbatarian agenda, the Citizens ticket he headed supported the closing of saloons, parks, and streetcar service on the Sabbath.
 His campaign was well-funded and well-publicized.

 The race was intense, with all candidates engaging in vitriol, including slander.
 Harrison focused most of his attacks at Cregier.
 Cregier focused most of his attacks towards Harrison.
 Washburn focused his attacks on both Cregier and Harrison.
 Washburn divided his attacks among all three of the other main candidates.

 Harrison's forces tried to paint Cregier as incompetent and as having unscrupulous connections.
 Creiger's forces, in turn, tried to claim that, through Frank Lawler, Harrison was connected to widely unpopular streetcar magnate Charles Yerkes.

+The election was heated, resulting in physical confrontations.
 On one occasion during the campaign, Harrison literally had mud slung at him.
+On the day of the election and after the election results were counted, fights took place between supporters of rival candidates.
+This saw several serious injuries.
+James Scott, a black man who served as a ticket peddler for the Republican Party, was shot to death during a fight outside of a polling place.

 Results

-The election had a very close result.
+The election had a very close result, with Republican Hempstead Washburne prevailing.
+The coinciding Chicago City Council elections resulted in the Democrats having a majority on the City Council.

 Creiger received 77.92% of the Polish-American vote, while Harrison received 10.42% and Washburne received 7.83%.